pjirayu/STOS/README.md

 Activity recorded
 - 2022/07/11 Undergoing to rearrange and re-directory for all file ...

-All file repository in requirement for training
+All file repository in STOS establishment
-STOS
+STOS repo
 |- Coming soon
 |-